-A.5.1 Deviation of formulas and W weights
+A.5.1 Deviation of formulae and W weights

-The method described in Recommendation P.78 can be described in terms of the flow diagrams illustrated in Figure A.5 which also embody the structure of the model used here (see Figure A.4).
-The diagrams placed on the left in parts a), b), c) and d) of Figure A.5 are redrawn versions of the various paths given in Figure A.1/P.78.
+The method described in [ITU-T P.78] can be described in terms of the flow diagrams illustrated in Figure A.5 which also embody the structure of the model used here (see Figure A.4).
+The diagrams placed on the left in parts a), b), c) and d) of Figure A.5 are redrawn versions of the various paths given in Figure 1 of [ITU-T P.78].